Difference between Proofreading and Copy Editing

 Examples of What Proofreaders Look For

-- Misplaced apostrophes or quotation marks
+- Misplaced apostrophes or quotation marks: Ensuring proper usage in contractions, possessives, and dialogue.

 What is Copy Editing?